csMACnz/SeaOrDew/README.md

 Just to spell it out, the `ICustomCommand<TResult>`, `ICommand<TError>` and `ICommand` interfaces are optional, but if you provide them, it lights up type inference extensions on the handler.
-Reasonls to leae these out include wanting to avoid referencing this library from a contracts project.
+Reasons to leave these out include wanting to avoid referencing this library from a contracts project, and wanting to force explicit usage of Handle<,> generic arguments.

-[WARN]:If you leave these out, the extensions will assume you are using CommandResult and CommandError default types unless you explicity set the Generic types (`handler.Handle<TCommand, TResult>`)
+[WARN]:If you leave these interfaces out, the extensions will assume you are using CommandResult and CommandError default types unless you explicity set the Generic types (`handler.Handle<TCommand, TResult>`)

+It is recommended to test your command resolution from your IServiceProvider with unit and/or integration tests to make sure resolution will work as expected, with the correct types.